OSSSC-edu/supply-chain.github.io/Legal-aspects.md

 # Export control

 ## Introduction
 Export Control is a legal term and concerns regulation for the export of goods, software, and technology.
-Historically, export control started in 1949, with the CoCom organization that formed after WWII as a means to keep technology within the Western alliance.
+Historically, export control started in 1949, with the CoCom organization that formed after the second world war as a means to keep technology within the Western alliance.
 It was replaced in 1994/95 by the Wassenaar Arrangement (WA).

 Wassenaar Arrangement is aimed to have a common control of items in the WA control list.
 All member states must follow these controls.
 On top of the WA control list, each member state can add other controls through national policies.